Banks & building societies

 You don’t need to do anything – FSCS will compensate you automatically.

-How long will the claim process take?
+How long will a claim against a failed bank or building society take?